Best Women's Trail Running Shoes of 2025

 You can learn more in our article on How to Run in Winter or our Cold Weather Running Gear List.

 To break in a new pair of trail running shoes, it’s best to take things slow.
 Wear the new pair on a short run or hike first before heading out on a long excursion.
 Another option is to alternate between the new and old pair for a week or so to help your feet adjust.
-For more on taking care of your feet, check out our How To Take Care of Your Feet When Hiking or Backpacking guide – the tips carry over to trail running too.
+For more on taking care of your feet, check out our Best Anti-Chafing Creams and How To Take Care of Your Feet When Hiking or Backpacking guide – the tips carry over to trail running too.

 Socks made of moisture-wicking, breathable materials like nylon, merino, and polyester are ideal for running.
 For trail running in particular, it’s nice to have socks that come up above the ankle for more coverage and protection.
 Some folks also like toe socks, like the Injiji Trail Midweight Mini-Crew Socks, as they can help prevent blisters on the toes.